Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Method

-The underlying justification of this approach is exactly same as the concurrent GMM. \citet{Yin2011} prove that expectation of $\boldsymbol{W}$ in the concurrent GMM is probabilisticaly equal to that in the stochastic GMM.
-When the number of moment conditions is large, this approach is computationally heavy, because it requires many matrix inversions.
+The underlying justification of this approach is the same as the concurrent GMM.
+This approach is computationally heavy for a large number of moment conditions, because it requires many matrix inversions.

-There are two challenges with regard to the choice of the weighting matrix for Bayesian GMM, especially when the number of moment conditions $K$ is large, that is, $K$ is comparable to or even larger than the sample $N$.
-The first is that when $K$ is large, the covariance of the moment condition is ill-estimated, and estimation errors are amplified through matrix inversions.
-As mentioned in Section 1, remedies in classical GMM literature cannot be directly imported to Bayesian GMM.
-Using the Moore-Penrose generalized inverse is a simple solution, but it does not work well, as shown by the simulation study reported in Section 3.\footnote{See \citet{Satchachai2008} on this point for frequentist GMM.} The second challenge is computational cost.
-The existing approaches require repeated inversion of the sample covariance of the moment conditions, thus imposing severe computational loads.
+There are two challenges in the choice of the weighting matrix for Bayesian GMM, especially when the number of moment conditions $K$ is large, that is, $K$ is comparable to or even larger than the sample size $N$.
+First, when $K$ is large, the covariance of the moment functions is ill-estimated, and estimation errors are amplified through matrix inversions.
+As mentioned in Section 2.1, remedies in classical GMM literature cannot be directly imported to Bayesian GMM.
+A simple solution is using the Moore-Penrose generalized inverse, but it does not work well, as the simulation study in Section 2.3 shows.\footnote{See \citet{Satchachai2008} on this point for classical GMM.}\footnote{In classical GMM, \citet{Doran2006} suggest using the principal components of a weighting matrix.
+From the author's experience, a strategy using the standard principal component analysis to estimate the weighting matrix does not work well for Bayesian GMM, which this study does not consider.} The second challenge is the computational cost.
+The existing approaches require repeated inversion of the sample covariance of the moment functions, thus, imposing severe computational loads.